-Nearly 1 million people watched the U.N.
+More than 1 million people watched the U.N.
 General Assembly online — when K-pop band BTS took to the podium

 Indeed, tens of millions of fans around the world responded with pride and appreciation for their message and platform, and social media reactions to BTS at the U.N. trended in various countries.

-About an hour after their appearance — amid streams of countless purple hearts that continued to flood the live feed chat — the fans finally left and the U.N.'s YouTube channel dropped to a more typical under 50,000 viewers.
+About an hour after their appearance — amid streams of countless purple hearts that continued to flood the live feed chat — the fans finally left and the U.N.'s YouTube channel dropped to a more typical audience count of fewer than 50,000 viewers.

 Read more: